A-Chicharito-S/A-Chicharito-S.github.io/_posts/2021-12-07-Treasure-hunting-2.md

 Today I'm going to introduce the paper '**Conditional Poisson Stochastic Beam Search**' by *Clara Meister*, *Afra Amini*, *Tim Viera*, and *Ryan Cotterell*, you can find the paper [[here]](https://arxiv.org/abs/2109.11034)

-And different from the previous '**Treasure hunting**' episodes, in this very episode, instead of introducing the paper following its structure, I re-arrange the paper and introduce it in a more logical way that I consider myself better to understand. (**And to be honest the paper is really tough for me !**) Though still some parts of the paper remain unclear for me, I try my best to illustrate its main ideas.
+And different from the previous '**Treasure Hunting**' episodes, in this very episode, instead of introducing the paper following its structure, I re-arrange the paper and introduce it in a more logical way that I consider myself better to understand. (**And to be honest the paper is really tough for me !**) Though still some parts of the paper remain unclear for me, I try my best to illustrate its main ideas.

 Note that: '**xxx**' means quoted from the paper; **xxx** is to underline; ***sub_title*** is the sub title I named to help understand the structure of the paper; '*xxx*' is the question / comments I raised to help understand the idea/logic of the paper; And the formulas are all from the paper (some minor modification for consistence with my own signs are done), and for writing fluency, I sometimes introduce concepts as 'We define ...' instead of 'The authors define ...'